The Ripple Effect: how to be the change in a turbulent world

 Kindness and gentleness are powerful.
 They can slowly wear down even the hardest problems, just like water can smooth a rough rock over time.

-Not only will you feel less anxiety and worry when you focus on the good, but you’ll also send positive energy out into the world too.
+Not only will you feel less anxiety and worry when you focus on the good stuff, but you’ll also send positive energy out into the world too.

 Every day, make it your deliberate intention to express love and kindness in the world; to be “...as soft and yielding as water..the soft <that> overcomes the hard; the gentle <that> overcomes the rigid”.